datreeio/jira-backup-py/README.md

 You can use any combination of these providers - the script will upload to all configured destinations.

 ## What's next?
 It depends on your needs.
 You can use this script with any cloud provider or serverless platform.
 For example, use it with [serverless](https://serverless.com/) to create periodic functions on AWS Lambda, Google Cloud Functions, or Azure Functions that trigger backups and upload to your preferred cloud storage.

+## Manual Scheduling (Alternative)
-There is a more "stupid" option to get the same result - by creating a cron / scheduled task on your local machine:
+If you prefer to manually create scheduled tasks instead of using the automated scheduling feature, you can still create a cron / scheduled task on your local machine:
 * **OS X / Linux:** set a cron task with crontab
 ```
 echo "* * * * * cd %script dir% && %activate virtualenv% && python backup.py > %log name% 2>&1" | crontab -